nucternal18/nucternal18/README.md

 Full-Stack Developer
 --------------------

 I'm a Full-Stack developer who enjoys developing real world application from web to mobile to backend systems.
-Dad, husband, coffee lover, anime lover and technology enthusiast.
-I took an interest in software development after signing up for a BSC in computing and IT.
+All the current projects I am current working on or have worked on ar built from the ground up using technologies in the below tech stack.

 *   🌍  I'm based in London, United Kingdom
 *   🖥️  See my portfolio at [My Portfolio](http://aolausoro.tech)